Corona Virus Update

 Please use any designated parking available, and do not park on double yellow lines or grass verges

 Both the Working Textile Museum and the Masson Mills Shopping Village are closed until further notice

 Cromford Mills is open, except for the Visitor Centre.
 The mill yard is open, the cafes are open for takeaways and most of the shops are open.
-Starting on Friday 7th August, Cromford Mills will be offering 4 special tour experiences a day for household bubbles, combining a tour of the yard with the Arkwright Experience.
-Visit cromfordmills.org.uk to book your place now.
+The last guided tours will be on Monday 2nd November.

 Birdswood Canal Boat